George Nicholas Goodman

 George Nicholas Goodman (September 5, 1895 – November 3, 1959), was a pharmacist in Mesa, Arizona.
-He was the mayor of Mesa for 5 different 2 year terms as part of 3 different decades.
+He was the mayor of Mesa for five different 2-year terms as part of three different decades.
 Goodman served as the executive secretary of the Arizona State Fair Commission at the time of his death, and was the former president of both the Arizona Pharmaceutical Association (now the Arizona Pharmacy Association) and the Arizona Municipal League (now the League of Arizona Cities and Towns).

 Background

 Goodman was born in St. David as the oldest of eight children.
 The family moved to Safford in 1904.
-June, 30, 1916 George married Clara Platt.
+On June 30, 1916, George married Clara Platt.
 Goodman worked at his father-in-law's Arizona drugstores in Pima, Thatcher, and Safford prior to attending pharmacy school in Los Angeles.
 Clara Platt Goodman and George both took two years to complete pharmacy school and relocated in 1924 to Mesa to open a drugstore in downtown Mesa.

 Personal and family life

 Goodman was an avid baseball fan, specifically fond of the Chicago Cubs.
 He was mayor of Mesa when the Cubs started holding Spring Training in Mesa in 1952.
 His love of baseball extended to him personally playing softball as the mayor.

-Those that knew Goodman best described him as "a man of great humility with a Will Rogers type philosophy."
+Those that knew Goodman best described him as "a man of great humility with a Will Rogers type philosophy".

 Goodman was an insulin-dependent diabetic who at least one time missed a meeting due to an insulin reaction.

 Goodman enjoyed riding his palomino horse whenever time permitted and had a corral at his home on N Grand just north of University.